-We are the Lutheran Church—Missouri Synod (LCMS) North Dakota (ND) District Youth Ministry Task Force and Lutheran Youth Fellowship (LYF).
-The District Youth Ministry Task Force (adults & District LYF president) and elected leaders of the District LYF (District Youth Committee – DYC) work together to offer resources and events that empower middle school and high school-age youth to grow their relationship with Jesus Christ and each other.
+We are the Lutheran Church—Missouri Synod (LCMS) North Dakota (ND) District Life Together: Youth and Young Adults Task Force and Lutheran Youth Fellowship (LYF).
+The Task Force and elected student leaders of the District LYF (District Youth Committee – DYC) work together to offer resources and events that empower middle school and high school-age youth to grow their relationship with Jesus Christ as they…

 LYF Spring Retreat • March 3-4, 2023 • Chieftain Conference Center, Carrington

 The annual ND District Lutheran Youth Fellowship Retreat will be Friday-Saturday, March 3-4, at the Chieftain Conference Center, Carrington, ND.
 Students in grade 8 and up are invited!
 Joseph Agnew, Caylee Nelson, Jessica Schuh and Samuel Tschaekofske, from Bethel, Bismarck, will facilitate four sessions focused on Vocation: Right Here, Right Now.
 Each session will include a video message from Chad Janetzke, who teaches theology classes at Martin Luther High School near Milwaukee, WI.
 He attended Lutheran schools in Iowa, Illinois, and Michigan.
 After graduating from Concordia University Wisconsin, he taught at Lutheran schools in Minnesota and Texas, before arriving at Martin Luther.